United States Patent and Trademark Office, Commerce.

 Each year, the USPTO will announce an application period for submitting Patents for Humanity applications.
 Applications for 2014 will be accepted from April 15 to September 15, 2014, or until 300 applications are received, whichever occurs first.
 That is, if that limit is reached before the application deadline, then the application period will close.
 Applications must be submitted electronically to an on-line application portal by following the instructions posted at http://www.uspto.gov/patentsforhumanity.
 Submissions will be publicly available on the application portal after being screened for inappropriate material.
 Submissions containing incomplete or inappropriate material will not be considered.

 For consistent and timely evaluation, applications will consist of a core section and supplements.
 Application forms will be available from the USPTO Web site at http://www.uspto.gov/patentsforhumanity.
 The core section will address how the applicant meets the defined competition criteria within a strict five-page limit.
 Applications exceeding this limit may be removed from consideration.
-Applicants may supplement the core section with any supporting material they wish to provide, such as project brochures, adoption data, case studies, published articles, or third party testimonials.
+Applicants may supplement the core section with any supporting material they wish to Start Printed Page 18671provide, such as project brochures, adoption data, case studies, published articles, or third party testimonials.
 Judges will review the core section of every application they evaluate.
 Judges may review any, all, or none of each application's supplementary material at their discretion.

 After the application period ends, judges will review and score the applications.
 Based on these reviews, USPTO will forward the top-scoring applications to reviewers from participating Federal agencies to recommend award recipients.
 Final decisions on awards are made at the discretion of the Director of the USPTO.
 The program's goal is to complete the recommendation process within 90 days of the close of the application period.